Police complaints

 When should I complain about the police?

-You can complain if you see a policeman doing anything they shouldn’t be doing.
-It doesn’t even have to be done to you – you can complain on someone’s behalf if they give you written permission.
+You can complain if you see a police officer or member of police staff doing anything they shouldn’t be doing.
+It doesn’t even have to be done to you – you can complain on someone else’s behalf if they give you written permission.

 If you want legal advice, you can get it for free at your local Citizen’s Advice Bureau.